Risky Deals? Landmark Welsh Hotels Sold Room by Room to Investors

 - Fishguard Bay Hotel, Goodwick

-- Fourcroft Hotel, Tenby (previously the Carmarthen Bay Hotel)
+- Fourcroft Hotel, Tenby (Carmarthen Bay Hotel)

 - Llandudno Bay Hotel, Llandudno

 The three Llandudno hotels, the Fishguard Bay and the Fourcroft/Carmarthen Bay, and Caer Rhun Hall are all trading.
 The Afan Valley Adventure Resort, and the annexe and lodges at Caer Rhun, are in development.

 On its website, Northern Powerhouse Developments explains its funding formula:

 “The group is funded utilising a tailored funding mechanism known as sale and lease back.
 The business operates an op co (operational company) prop co (property company) business model.
 In its most simplistic form the prop co provides individuals the opportunity to buy a room in the hotel and then rent the hotel room back to the hotel operator.
 This is an alternative to the residential buy-to-let market.